 To manage our climate impact, we are committed to reducing emissions throughout our entire value chain and across all relevant scopes.
 We have set one strong CO2 reduction target that apply to the whole company, approved by the Science Based Targets initiative.
 By 2025, Scania aims to achieve a 50 percent CO2 reduction in both our industrial and commercial operations compared to 2015.
 This is complemented with CO2 reduction target related to our logistics.

 Almost all greenhouse gases (GHG) emitted by our operations is CO2, derived from direct and indirect energy use.
 GHG emissions have been greatly reduced by energy efficiency measures and the achievement of 100% fossil-free electricity in our industrial operations.
-In 2020, Scania’s GHG emissions from industrial operations totalled 105,800 tonnes CO2e, a 37 percent reduction compared to 2015.
+In 2022, Scania’s GHG emissions from operations totalled 97,420 tonnes CO2e, a 44 percent reduction compared to 2015.

 Efficient energy use